OsirisLord/banKist-App/README.md

 Contributions are welcome!
 If you'd like to contribute to the project, please fork the repository and submit a pull request with your changes.

 ---

-This README provides a comprehensive overview of the Bankist application, including its features, installation instructions, usage guide, and technologies used.
-It also includes sections for contributing and licensing, making it a well-rounded document for users and developers alike.